 But what exactly are corns?
 How do they form?
 And most importantly, how can you get rid of them?

-In this comprehensive guide, we’ll delve into the causes and treatment of corns.
+In this comprehensive guide, we’ll delve into the causes and treatment of corns on feet.
 We’ll help you understand what corns are, how to identify them, and the various treatment options available.

 Whether you’re dealing with a stubborn corn on your foot or simply want to learn more about foot health, this article is for you.